oof-bar/oof-bar.gihub.io/source/index.html.md

 …

-Most recently, we designed and developed the website and online shop for <a href="https://upperleftroasters.com/" target="_blank">Upper Left Roasters</a>, in collaboration with <a href="http://thepressure.org/" target="_blank">The Pressure</a>.
-We were asked to translate the existing brand and aesthetic to the web, drawing inspiration from their beautiful café and roastery in Southeast Portland.
+In June, we launched the <a href="https://varieties.worldcoffeeresearch.org/" target="_blank">Coffee Variety Catalog</a> in partnership with World Coffee Research, bringing farmers in Mesoamerica and the Carribbean in closer contact with cutting edge genetics research.

-Mercy Corps asked us to develop a flexible identity system and UI style guide for <a href="http://toladata.com/" target="_blank">Tola</a>, their new suite of project health monitoring web applications.
+Last Summer, we designed and developed the website and online shop for <a href="https://upperleftroasters.com/" target="_blank">Upper Left Roasters</a>, in collaboration with <a href="http://thepressure.org/" target="_blank">The Pressure</a>.

-We also built a prototype for Mercy Corps’ <a href="http://mercycorps.github.io/InvestMap/" target="_blank">INVEST project</a> that combines data-visualization and narrative in a novel map-based interface.
+Winter of 2015, we built a prototype for Mercy Corps’ <a href="http://mercycorps.github.io/InvestMap/" target="_blank">INVEST project</a> that combines data-visualization and narrative in a novel map-based interface.

 We have an ongoing relationship with <a href="https://scripted.org/" target="_blank">ScriptEd</a>, a New York-based non-profit that makes technology education available to underserved high school students.
 Originally, we built their website, but have since extended its functionality and produced related materials as they've grown, exponentially.